mpv-player/mpv/DOCS/man/options.rst

     performance on old hardware.
 Note that the D3D9 renderer only supports OpenGL ES 2.0, so most extended OpenGL features will not work if this renderer is selected (similar to ``--gpu-dumb-mode``).

     Windows with ANGLE only.

-``--angle-swapchain-length=<2-16>``
-    Sets the number of buffers in the D3D11 presentation queue when using the ANGLE backend (default: 6).
-At least 2 are required, since one is the back buffer that mpv renders to and the other is the front buffer that is presented by the DWM.
-Additional buffers can improve performance, because for example, mpv will not have to wait on the DWM to release the front buffer before rendering a new frame to it.
-For this reason, Microsoft recommends at least 4.

-    Windows with ANGLE only.